 Members of the U-M community can help reduce waste by hosting a zero waste event, where at least 90 percent of waste is diverted from the landfill via waste prevention, recycling and composting.
 The Office of Campus Sustainability provides guidance and compost collection service to students, faculty and staff to make their campus events zero waste.

 Compost service continues to expand across U-M and a growing number of events are zero waste.
 There are now over 1,100 compost bins on campus—including all residence halls and all 22 on-campus cafes.
 In addition, over 600 staff kitchens are composting.

 In University of Michigan Health's first year of collecting post-consumer compost (leftover food from patient trays), they composted more than ever before: 124 tons!
 UMH expanded its single-stream and construction and demolition recycling in 2020.
 UMH also recycles blue wrap (a polypropylene-based sterilization wrap used in operating rooms) in C.S.
 Mott Children's and Von Voiglander Women's Hospital and the Cardiovascular Center Hospital.

 Diversion rate improves

 Since 2006, when the goals were established, U-M building square footage has increased by more than 9 million square feet, offsetting overall waste reduction.
-Yet the university has increased its diversion rate (the percent of waste diverted from the landfill by recycling or composting) from 29% in fiscal year 2016 to 42% in fiscal year 2020.
+Yet the university has increased its diversion rate (the percent of waste diverted from the landfill by recycling or composting) from 29% in FY16 to 37% in FY23.